soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 ## Future work

+- display validation results in the SoilWise Catalogue
 - on-demand metadata validation, which would generate reports for user-uploaded metadata
 - applicability of [ISO19157 Geographic Information – Data quality](https://www.iso.org/standard/78900.html) (i.e. the standard intended for data validations) for metadata-based validation reports.
 - ETS for GloSIS are not existing and need to be configured